Katie Archibald wins World Championships omnium title for second time

 Just two weeks after claiming the European omnium title, the 27-year-old British rider dominated from start to finish to become world champion for a second time.

-Archibald won the first three races – she won all four to win the European crown in Switzerland – and held a 23-point lead over closest challenger Elisa Balsamo going into the final event and was never in danger of being overhauled.
+Archibald won all four events in a perfect all-round display, just as she had done to win the European crown in Switzerland and was never in danger of being overhauled as she held a 23-point lead over closest challenger Elisa Balsamo going into the final race.

 Belgium’s Lotte Kopecky claimed silver and Italy’s Balsamo went on to take bronze.